SKA-Robotics/rover-soft/README.md

 $ cd rover-soft
 ```

-Use `rosdep` to install any missing depenencies:
+Use `rosdep` to install any missing dependencies:
 ```bash
 $ sudo rosdep init
 $ rosdep update